Brent-Morrison/SimFin/README.md

 # SimFin
-Scripts for data download from simfin.com
+Scripts for data downloads from the simfin.com website